 Aren’t sure if you need to replace your tires?
 Checking the tire tread is as simple as inserting a penny upside down where the tread appears the lowest.
 You shouldn’t be able to see Abe Lincoln’s head.
 If you do, this is evidence that your tires are bald and need to be replaced as soon as possible.

-If you were injured in anbecause the other driver had bald tires, request a consultation with one of our car accident lawyers as soon as possible.
+If you were injured in an auto accident because the other driver had bald tires, request a consultation with one of ourlawyers as soon as possible.
 We’re ready to listen and help you receive the compensation you deserve for car accident injuries.